 A super cozy one room wine bar, Rudi’s is definitely one of my favorite spots.
 You can eat some really good Italian food at the small wood bar or hangout with a glass of wine in the upscale, plush chairs clustered around the room.
 The cocktails are actually pretty good (especially for a wine bar), there’s occasionally live piano music, and they even have Sunday brunch.

 A super upscale raw bar, Row 34 is a nice place to go if you want well-made martinis, oysters, and gourmet small bites.
-It’s a little on the pricier side but is also one of the trendiest, city-like places in Portsmouth with really fresh food.
+It’s a little on the pricier side but is also one of the trendiest fancy restaurants in Portsmouth NH with really fresh food.

 If you’re into local brews this is a good place to start.
+Sure, it isn’t one of the incredibly fancy restaurants in Portsmouth NH, but it’s New Hampshire, and you have to try a brewery.
 There’s an array of options on tap (not just from their own brewery) and the servers are pretty knowledgable.
 The food is an array of classic dishes (the fried calamari and nachos are my favorite) and the decor is cozy and wood based with brick walls.

 The Book and Bar is a cool mix of a bookstore, coffee shop, and restaurant.
 You can choose to relax and read with a coffee or grab a beer and a sandwich.
 The food is mostly cafe-like with breakfast options, and drinks are a mix of local beers and wines.
 They do have a Bloody Mary and Mimosa for brunch.